-Revenue arising from the management of service contracts, pension administrative services and investment advisory and management offered by the Company is recognised in the accounting period in which the services are rendered.
-This revenue is included within commission and other income in the statement of income.
+Revenue arising from the management of service contracts, pension administrative services and investment advisory and management services offered by the Group is recognised in the accounting period in which the services are rendered.
+This revenue is included within commission and other income in the consolidated statement of income.

-P. Leases
+Q. Leases

 Leases that do not transfer substantially all the risks and rewards of ownership are classified as operating leases.
-Payments made under operating leases, where the Company is the lessee are included within operating expenses in the statement of income.
+Payments made under operating leases, where the Group is the lessee are included within operating expenses in the consolidated statement of income.

-Q. Share capital
+R. Share capital

-Common shares are a classified as equity.
-Incremental costs directly attributable to the issue of common shares are recognised as deduction from equity.
+Common shares are classified as equity.
+Incremental costs directly attributable to the issue of common shares are recognised as a deduction from equity.

-R. Dividend distribution
+S. Dividend distribution

-Dividend distribution to the Company's shareholder is recognised as a liability in the statement of financial position in the period in which the dividends are approved by the Company's Board of Directors.
+Dividend distribution to the Group's shareholder is recognised as a liability in the consolidated statement of financial position in the period in which the dividends are approved by the Group's Board of Directors.